noriyoshiabe/NASequencer/doc/en/nas.md

 ```

 ### PAN
-Specify pan position of current channel.
+Specifies pan position of current channel.
 Valid value range is -64 to +64.
 -64 for left, 0 for center and +64 for right.
 Initial value is 0 (center).
 Exported to Standard MIDI File as Pan of Control Change (Bn 0Ah) with converting value 0 to 127.

 ### TRANSPOSE
-Up/down pitch of note events in a unit of semitone.
+Ups/downs pitch of note events in a unit of semitone.
 Whole tone up is `+2`.
-Valid value range is -24 to +24.
+Valid value range is -64 to +64.
 Initial value is 0.

 ```